 The Ministry of Health combined a number of revenue resources in developing its global budget.
-General funds and Compact financial assistance are the Ministry's only two flexible resources.
-The remaining budgetary inputs have predetermined uses.
+General funds and Compact financial assistance are the Ministry's two primary resources.
+The remaining budgetary inputs have statutory predetermined uses.
 Because the Compact's annual decrements are unavoidable and will erode in terms of real value in the future, it behooves the Ministry to maintain fiscal discipline, raise fees for service where appropriate, and institute efficiency and effectiveness measures within its authority.
 These steps are essential to counteract declining funding for health.
+Additionally, Taiwan has established a Non-Communicable Disease Clinic within the hospital, and also provides technical assistance and hospital medical supplies and equipment, when requested by the RMI.